|

 “He shall be great, and shall be called Son of the Highest; and the Lord God shall give Him the throne of David His father; and He shall reign over the house of Jacob for the ages, and of his kingdom there shall not be an end.”
 (Luke 1:32-33)

-Note: Those who say that the truth of Millennial Jews worshipping in the Millennial Temple and offering animal sacrifices is an abomination and a denial of the Cross—these folk seem to harbor a (perhaps, unconscious) notion that OT sacrifices were, in some sense, in themselves, actually efficacious to remove sin.
+Those who say, e.g., that the truth of Millennial Jews and Gentiles worshipping in connection with the Millennial Temple and offering animal sacrifices is an abomination and a denial of the Cross—these folk seem to harbor a (perhaps, unconscious) notion that OT sacrifices were, in some sense, in themselves, actually efficacious to remove sin.

 The fact of the matter is, the Mosaic sacrifices themselves "perfected" or "purified" no Jew so that they had "no more conscience of sins"—these sacrifices, by their very nature, were incapable of doing anything of the kind; likewise with the Millennial sacrifices.
 Only the precious blood of the God-Man avails to such an end.
 The Spirit of God, by Paul, in Heb.
 10, is not implying (even indirectly) that perfected and purified earthly saints of the future Millennial Kingdom will not or cannot offer animal sacrifices at that time; but simply that such sacrifices themselves can never perfect or purify anyone, or take away their sins.
 For if the animal sacrifices themselves had done such, they would not have been offered continuously, but rather, would have ceased being offered upon accomplishing their once-for-all perfection and purification.
 But, of course, as evidenced by the never-ending repetition of the sacrifices, such was not and could not be their nature, purpose or effect.
 (The continual offering of sacrifices, both in the OT and under the future earthly Millennial system, point–either prospectively or retrospectively—to the once-for-all Sacrifice of Christ, to the alone-efficacious blood of Christ, which alone can take way sin, perfect those who approach, and purify the believing sinner so that he has no more conscience of sins.)